bnicp/chronoflix/README.md

 ## Tests

-Test the site at:
+Test the site at: https://chronoflix.herokuapp.com

 ## Questions

 Send questions to --
-Email: bnp415@gmail.com
 Github: Any contributor above.